 Laminette: What is it for and how to sew it?

-There are sewing terms you see in garment assembly instructions, tutorials... without really knowing what they are?
-Today, I suggest you discover minette, aminette... no, of course, we are going to talk about laminette!
+There are sewing terms you come across in garment assembly instructions, tutorials... without really knowing what they mean?
+Today, I invite you to discover minette, aminette... no, of course, we are going to talk about laminette!

 Together, we will discover what laminette is, its uses, and how to sew it.
 Let's go!